layzyidiot/e-sw/checkpoints.md

 So lets firstly drag Checkpoint_0 into our scene and we can see some fields, Mainly `Rooms` and `Rooms to Inherit` , but what does this all mean?
 Well basically, `Rooms` is what gets saved when the scene is loaded, This isnt usually recommended but its there.

+>[!CAUTION]
+>Checkpoints mustn't be parented.
+They must be outside of everything.

 <img src="https://coolboi21.github.io/Rude-Docs/Tutorials/Beginner/assets/creating-checkpoints-checkpoint-settings.png" alt="checkpoint settings" width="50%" height="50%" >

 Now `Rooms to Inherit` is what you mainly want to be using, the stuff you assign to it will be saved once you HIT the checkpoint not during the start of the map, Additionally, if you are using this for encounters, Assign the `Stuff` gameobject here